veillette/physics-book/contents/ch10DynamicsOfRotationalMotion.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Consider the 12.0 kg motorcycle wheel shown in [Figure](#fig4).
+Consider the 12.0 kg motorcycle wheel shown in [Figure 4](#fig4).
 Assume it to be approximately an annular ring with an inner radius of 0.280 m and an outer radius of 0.330 m.
 The motorcycle is on its center stand, so that the wheel can spin freely.
 (a) If the drive chain exerts a force of 2200 N at a radius of 5.00 cm, what is the angular acceleration of the wheel?
 (b) What is the tangential acceleration of a point on the outer edge of the tire?
 (c) How long, starting from rest, does it take to reach an angular velocity of 80.0 rad/s?